-On the basis of geography, North America and Europe are expected to hold a significant market share due to the construction activities in these regions with significant construction spending, especially in the North American region.
-The Asia Pacific region is anticipated to be the largest market due to the growing construction industry with rapid urbanization.
-Also, the growing middle-class population is providing a huge consumer base for the utilization of refractory products in their day-to-day activities which include automobiles, smartphones, cutleries and many more.
-Furthermore, the increasing investments in infrastructural development in APAC countries leading to the increasing construction activities at home, hospitality, and commercial and industrial sectors, are further boosting the growth of the global industrial refractory materials market over the next five years.
-In addition, the growing electronics industry and the rising automotive industry with the purchase of new vehicles is driving the market growth.
-Moreover, advancements in technology in the refractory materials resulting in the development of innovative products such as advanced ceramics are burgeoning the growth of the global industrial refractory materials industry.
+Geographically, North America and Europe are expected to hold a significant market share due to construction activities in these regions, with significant construction spending in the North American region in particular.
+Because of the growing construction industry and rapid urbanisation, the Asia Pacific region is expected to be the largest market.
+Furthermore, the growing middle-class population provides a large consumer base for the use of refractory products in their daily activities such as automobiles, smartphones, cutlery, and many more.
+Furthermore, the increasing investments in infrastructural development in APAC countries, leading to an increase in construction activities at home, hospitality, and commercial and industrial sectors, are expected to boost the global industrial refractory materials market's growth over the next five years.
+In addition, the growing electronics industry and the rising automotive industry, with the purchase of new vehicles, are driving the market’s growth.
+Moreover, advancements in technology in the refractory materials industry resulting in the development of innovative products such as advanced ceramics are burgeoning the growth of the global industrial refractory materials industry.

 The growing world steel industry is fueling the growth of the global industrial refractory material market during the forecast period.

-According to the World Steel Association, global steel demand increased by 3.9% to 1,775 million tonnes in 2019 and is further estimated to increase by 1.7% (y-o-y growth rate) to attain 1,805.7 million tonnes by 2020.
-Hence, this is providing strong prospects for the growth of the refractory materials market to proliferate in the forecast period.
-In 2018, the 1,789 million tonnes of global crude steel was produced, rising 4.94% over 2017.
-China was the largest producer in 2018 producing 928 million tonnes of steel.
-India produced 106 million tonnes, while Japan and the USA produced 104 million tonnes and 87 million tonnes respectively.
-In the other areas of the world, the demand for finished steel for 2019 and 2020 is listed as follows: for Europe, EU-28, the steel demand for 2019 comprises 166.8 Mt and in 2020 it is expected to be 168.6 Mt.
-For other parts of Europe, the steel demand for 2019 is 32.9 Mt and 34.5 Mt in 2020.
-In the Middle East region, the finished steel demand in 2019 was 47.9 Mt and is projected to rise to 48.0 Mt.
-For Asia and Oceania, the steel demand rose from 1,248.1 Mt in 2019 to 1,270.0 Mt in 2020.
-While for the Africa and Central and South American regions, the demand for finished steel was estimated to grow from 36.0 Mt to 37.2 Mt and 43.8 Mt to 45.5 Mt.
+Hence, this provides strong prospects for the growth of the refractory materials market to proliferate in the forecast period.
+In 2021, 1,951 million tonnes of global crude steel were produced.
+China was the largest producer in 2021, producing 1023 million tonnes of steel.
+India produced 118.2 million tonnes, while Japan and the USA produced 96.3 million tonnes and 85.8 million tonnes respectively.
+In the other areas of the world, the demand for finished steel for 2022 and 2023 is listed as follows: in Europe, EU-27, the steel demand for 2022 comprises 161.5 Mt, and in 2023 it is expected to be 167.9 Mt.
+For other parts of Europe, the steel demand for 2022 is 42.3 Mt and 44.1 Mt in 2023.
+In the Middle East region, the finished steel demand in 2022 was 50.2 Mt and is projected to rise to 51.7 Mt.
+In Asia and Oceania, steel demand rose from 1,313.1 Mt in 2022 to 1,336.8 Mt in 2023.
+While demand for finished steel in Africa, Central and South America is expected to rise from 39.1 Mt to 40.7 Mt and 48.5 Mt to 50.3 Mt, respectively.

-Furthermore, as the innovations in steel products continue to proliferate, this is continuing to show favorable growth prospects for refractory materials in the forecast period.
-As per the WSA stats, in 2017, an investment of 5.9% of the total revenue was made by the steel industry in projects, research, and process improvement.
-Hence, notable investments in the steel industry are further propagating the market growth in the forecast period.
-In addition, the innovative breakthrough technologies for the development of steel are helping in curbing carbon emissions, aiming at the lowering of carbon footprint.
+Furthermore, as the innovations in steel products continue to proliferate, this will continue to show favourable growth prospects for refractory materials in the forecast period.
+Notable investments in the steel industry are further promoting the market’s growth in the forecast period.
+In addition, the innovative breakthrough technologies for the development of steel are helping in curbing carbon emissions, aiming at lowering carbon footprints.

 On the basis of industry, glassmaking is expected to hold a significant market share, propagating the market demand during the forecast period.